"

 • Collaborative

-Have students write anonymous questions about the content of lectures, which encourages them to think more critically about what they are hearing.
-Students can be asked to write these questions before, during, and after lectures.
-They can deposit their questions either in a box in the classroom or in an online forum.
-During subsequent classes, the lecturer can incorporate these student questions and insights into the presentation material, usually by reproducing the remarks on transparencies and projecting them directly to the class for comment and response.
+The Question Box Have students write anonymous questions about the content of lectures, encouraging them to think more critically about what they are learning.
+Students can be asked to write these questions before, during, or after lectures.

-Have students role play a particular figure, perhaps in the form of a journal entry or a letter.
+Persona Pieces Have students role-play a particular figure (fictional or historical) in the form of a short journal entry or letter.

 • record thoughts, insights, and impressions about course material